MARK37 Resources

 State & Bill What It Would Do Status

 Delaware — HB 380 Would significantly strengthen Delaware’s existing privacy law.
-Specifics still being worked out in the legislature. 🟡 Passed House committee Apr 2026 · Floor vote pending
+Passed the full Delaware House (30-9) in May 2026.
+Now pending in the Senate Banking, Insurance & Technology Committee. 🟡 Passed House May 2026 · Pending Senate committee

 New Jersey — S 2316 / S 4109 Would add a hard ban on selling sensitive personal data under New Jersey’s existing privacy law. 🟡 Senate Appropriations Committee